jdangerx/bupecalc/README.md

 * [ ] refactor StripType to be, like...
 Drug.
 Or something
   * [ ] have a 'name' field
   * [ ] have a 'viz-shape' to be oval vs. rectangular
+* [ ] mobile usability?
+I have a bunch of hovers, for example.

 ## Developing